JimBartels/IntegerOnlyRNNFPGA/README.md

 # An Integer-Only Resource-Minimized RNN on FPGA for Low-Frequency Sensors in Edge-AI

 **This Repository is a description of an Integer-Only Resource-Minimized Recurrent Neural Network Implementation on FPGA with Tensorflow to Integer-only model conversion and a full HDL implementation.
 The source files can be found on Zenodo: https://zenodo.org/record/7800728.
-We also recommend you to read our recently published journal article on this work: https://ieeexplore.ieee.org/iel7/7361/4427201/10161725.pdf**
+We also recommend you to read the recently published journal article on this work: https://ieeexplore.ieee.org/iel7/7361/4427201/10161725.pdf**

 This repository offers the code for a Recurrent Neural Network Implementation on FPGA, referred to as Integer-Only Resource-Minimized Recurrent Neural Network (RNN), along with a comprehensive guide on its usage in a few easy steps, making it easy to use in sensor applications.
 Currently, a scientific work disclosing the full details of this RNN is under review, and will be added as a reference in a future date.
 The RNN is built using one or multiple simple RNN layers followed by a linear layer, utilizing Tensorflow 2.0 (Keras Layers).
 The guide consists of two parts: